 Everyone has different sleep requirements and habits, but if you’re getting sick a lot, ramp up your sleeping hours.
 Your body needs rest!
 If you do start to feel subpar, getting to bed earlier can help.
 Also, take it easy during the day.
 You won't regret choosing to take a day off from work so you don’t get sicker, using most of that time to sleep and lay low.
 It’s also a wonderful way to get caught up on your Netflix or Hulu queue (which you should not be chewing through while you're working!)

 Mindfulness and Relaxation

 Meditation.
 Yoga.
 Acupuncture.
 Massage.
-There are myriad options for mindfulness and relaxation, and they can/should be an essential part of my fitness regimen.
-You might find that it’s useful to set a monthly reminder to schedule these appointments so they don’t fall by the wayside.
+There are myriad options for mindfulness and relaxation, and they can/should be an essential part of any fitness regimen.
+You might find that it's useful to set a monthly reminder to schedule these appointments so they don’t fall by the wayside.

 Sick Days & Well Visits

 It’s important to take the occasional day off to get well, and it’s come to that for me a few times.
 I’ve had years that I haven’t officially taken a day off due to illness, but worked through the occasional cold despite feeling subpar.
 One of the major benefits of working remotely for employers and employees is that a sick employee doesn’t necessarily get taken out of commission for an entire day.
 Same goes for doctor/dentist/vision appointments: you don’t need to take a full day to get those things taken care of when you work from home.
 Your insurance likely covers well visits to your primary doctor, dentist and eye doctor.
 Use those benefits and stay healthy!